20 great beaches in lakes country

 There's parking in the neighborhoods and a fee parking lot next to the bandshell that often fills.

-The lake of Bde Maka Ska, or Lake
+The lake of Bde Maka Ska, formerly Lake

 Calhoun, is more open and attracts singles from the Uptown area.
 On the

 south end of the lake, Thomas Beach has a floating swimming dock and

 sand-volleyball courts.
 There's a small fee parking lot.

 the north end, there's a canoe and kayak rental, flanked by North Beach and 32nd Beach.
 It's hard to find parking.

 is the quietest lake.
 East Cedar Beach, reached through the Kenwood

 neighborhood, has been known as Hidden Beach; it's not too hard to find